What programs are offered at Selkirk College?

 Transitions is a program that allows students enrolled in secondary school programs within the West Kootenay/Boundary the opportunity to earn college-level course credits while still attending high school.

-Students must be enrolled in a West Kootenay/Boundary Region secondary school, be deemed to be prepared for college-level work by an appropriate secondary school official and meet the prerequisites listed for each course to be eligible to enroll.
+Students must be enrolled in a West Kootenay/Boundary Region secondary school, be deemed to be prepared for college-level work by an appropriate secondary school official and meet the prerequisites listed for each course to be eligible to enrol.
 Learn more about Transitions

 at Selkirk College.